-NOTE: The data you hold is extremely sensitive (SSNs, birthdays, etc.) to the tenant’s identity.
-Make sure it’s in a safe place and that they’re not sharing that information with anyone else, even if it’s a related tenant.
+NOTE: The data you hold is extremely sensitive (SSNs, birthdays, etc.) to the resident’s identity.
+Make sure it’s in a safe place and that they’re not sharing that information with anyone else, even if it’s a related resident.
 With situations like this comes the greater potential for legal troubles.

 Ultimately, whether or not you will allow pets in your single-family rental will be a decision you must make for yourself.